SqueezyDough/meesterproef-1920/README.md

 ## Machine learning
 For this project we make use of machine learning to recognize characters on medicine boxes.
 The package we use is [Tesseract](https://www.npmjs.com/package/node-tesseract-ocr).
-In order to make this project a little bit more challenging we decided to implement a ranking system for recognition of medicine names, we do this by calculating positive findings confirmed by the user and comparing these with future searches.

 <details>
 <summary>Flow chart medicine recognition</summary>